Skip to main content

 • “It tries to distill the heist FPS gameplay to its base, and I feel like it makes it a bit too simple.”

 • “It's a pleasantly complete experience for an early access freebie, but it desperately begs for ways to actually diversify the gameplay.
-There's definitely potential there, and hopefully it will be revealed in time, but as for now, starting with the first mission you'll see everything there is in the game, pretty much, with just better stats adding up to guns and more steps to missions.”
+There's definitely potential, but as of now, starting with the first mission you'll see pretty much everything in the game, just with better stats and more mission steps.”

-• “The bonus does not have to be much either; maybe a +10% for the 3-day, a +20% for a 4-day, then a +30% bonus for a 5-day campaign that would stack on top of the difficulty.
-Your operator boost would motivate me to play that mode and mix up my gameplay a bit.”
+• “The bonus does not have to be much either; maybe a +10% for a 3-day, a +20% for a 4-day, then a +30% bonus for a 5-day campaign that would stack on top of the difficulty and your operator boost, which would motivate me to play that mode and mix up my gameplay a bit.”

 • graphics